lightward/mechanic-tasks/tasks/auto-tag-orders-using-product-tags/README.md

 * [Task script](./script.liquid)

 Use this task to tag incoming orders with all the product tags in the order.
 Optionally, specify a specific list of tags to be copied, and/or a certain tag prefix to watch for.
+Can be run manually, to scan and tag historical orders.

 ## Default options